TungNguyenAE/AIO-222-Tung-Nguyen/Project_QA_RAG/README.md

-# QA with RAG
+# Q&A with RAG

 ## Project Description
-This folder contains a Retrieval-Augmented Generation (RAG) Question Answering (QA) application.
+This folder contains a Retrieval-Augmented Generation (RAG) Questions & Answers (Q&A) application.

 ## How to Install and Run